s-earnest/s-earnest.github.io/_posts/2024-01-01-Independen-Variable.md

 Independent variables are commonly used in scientific experiments to study the cause-and-effect relationships between different variables.
 By controlling and manipulating the independent variable, scientists can observe how changes in that variable affect the dependent variable.

-arket research:
+Market research:

-I
-ndependent variables are also used in market research to study consumer behavior.
+Independent variables are also used in market research to study consumer behavior.
 For example, researchers may manipulate the price of a product (independent variable) to see how it affects consumer demand (dependent variable).

 Psychology: